kartik-ey17/food-resq/README.md

 ## About this Project

-FOODRESQ is a platform which makes the wastage in food negligible.
+FoodResQ is a platform which makes the wastage in food negligible.
 We invite restaurants which over-produce their required food and NGOs which provide the food to the needy ones, and connect them using our platform.

-FOODRESQ provide a digital platform for:
+FoodResQ provide a digital platform for:

 - Surplus Food Reporting
 - Nearby Food Discovery